Nirbhay-Gaur/whatsapp-spy/README.md

 # WhatsApp Spy
-**WhatsApp Spy** is a python script which allow their users to keep a track on the target's online status.
+**WhatsApp Spy** is a simple yet powerful python script which allow their users to keep a track on the target's online status.
 >Note: This script is for educational purposes only.
 Use it only to stalk your evil boss.
 Just kidding, be a good boy and use it justly.

 ## Prerequisite